DogeProtocol/go-dp/README.md

 4) Edit go-dp/.config/liboqs.pc to point to the liboqs build folder from Step 1)
 5) Set the PKG_CONFIG_PATH environment variable to point to the absolute path of go-dp/.config/liboqc.pc file in your computer.
 6) Add the build/bin folder where liboqs.dll (example C:\liboqs\build\bin) is located to the PATH environment variable.
+7) Add the build/bin folder where libhybridpqc.dll (example C:\hybrid-pqc\build\bin) is located to the PATH environment variable.

 ## Building geth